derickayala25/osticket-prereqs/README.md

 <b>Open the osTicket local site</b></br>
 1. In the <b>Internet Information Services (IIS) Manager</b> window, click on the drop-down arrow on the left side of the <b>osTicket-vm...</b> name in order to expand.
 2. Expand the <b>Sites</b> folder.
 Expand <b>Default Web Site</b>.
 Click ONCE on <b>osTicket</b>.
 3. On the right side-panel, click on `Browse *:80 (http)`.
-It should open a new browser tab loading the osTicket site (http://localhost/osTicket/setup/).
+It should open a new browser tab loading the osTicket local site (http://localhost/osTicket/setup/).

 <p>
 <img src="https://github.com/user-attachments/assets/ef617686-9734-4ec5-8c51-7ce4cc098ead" height="80%" width="80%" alt="Disk Sanitization Steps"/>